Grigol Vashadze: Career

-Political positions

-In his presidential campaign, Vashadze signalled his intention to use the presidency’s limited powers to send a vocal message of integration with NATO and the European Union.
-He also promised to reduce bureaucracy and took a strong stance against the legalization of cannabis.

 Personal life

 Vashadze has been married, since 1988, to the famous ballet dancer Nina Ananiashvili and has two children, Nodar and Elene.
 Beyond his native Georgian, Vashadze speaks Russian, English, Portuguese, Italian, Spanish, and French.

-Issue of citizenship

 Vashadze held dual citizenship of Georgia and Russia.
 During an interview with Russian newspaper Kommersant in December 2008, Vashadze stated that he was not going to refuse the Russian citizenship.
 His refusal was heavily criticized by Georgian opposition.
 Semyon Bagdasarov, a deputy of the Russian State Duma, suggested to strip Vashadze of his Russian citizenship on account of his being "anti-Russian", but the parliament quickly dismissed the proposal as illegal.
 Following this incident, Vashadze renounced his Russian citizenship.